patrickcapaldo/ai-ops-simulator/README.md

 The simulator includes a comprehensive set of interactive tutorials designed to guide you through the core concepts and advanced features of various AI Ops tools.

-To access the tutorials, type `tutorial` for a list of available tutorials, `tutorial show <ID>` to see the skills offered by a specific tutorial, or `tutorial start <ID>` to begin a tutorial.
+To access the tutorials, type `tutorial list` for a list of available tutorials, `tutorial show <ID>` to see the skills offered by a specific tutorial, or `tutorial start <ID>` to begin a tutorial.

 ## Requirements